 - Choosing puppies from parents who do not have a history of back and hip issues and have undergone genetic testing.

-- Choose a breeder that makes sure that babies are raised on a surface that provides traction thus preventing slipping, feeds a high quality puppy food that is correct for the breed and provides age appropriate exercise for puppies.
+- Choose a breeder that makes sure that babies are raised on a surface that provides traction thus preventing slipping, feeds a high quality puppy food and provides age appropriate exercise for puppies.

 Corgis love to chew and will need lots of quality chews.
-While teething and even as adults, Corgis still need something to chew on.
-When owners fail to provide their Corgi with appropriate items to chew on, the dog will often find an object such as shoes or furniture to chew on.
-Subscription boxes like Barkbox can help by providing new toys and chews.
+Corgis need something to chew on while teething and even as adults.
+These dogs will often find objects such as shoes or furniture to chew on when their owners fail to provide appropriate chew items.
+Subscription boxes like Bark Box can help by providing new toys and chews.

 10. They are very food oriented